rpastijn/UpgradeTo19cHOL/lab500/content.md

 	- Your zipfile will be downloaded to the default location `/home/oracle/Downloads`.
 - Please note the exact name and location of the wallet.zip and enter this in your parameters.

+**Fourth parameter** should be ATP for Autonomous Transaction Processing.
+If you, by accident, created an Autonomous Data Warehouse environment, change the parameter accordingly.

 Example values for the ADB Parameters section:

 **Please do not copy these values, use your own values to complete YOUR file**